-

 The resources on this page are intended to guide and support both faculty and department administrators through the TUSM faculty appointment, promotion or tenure processes.
 Please note that documents may be revised periodically so we do not recommend you download and save the materials, but rather use this webpage for the most up to date forms and templates.

 The Committee to Address Revisions the the Clinical Appointment and Promotion Process (CARCAP) is pleased to announce a revised clinical appointment and promotion policy.
 After two external reviews, one year of development by the CARCAP, review and approval by the TUSM Faculty Senate, and approval by the TUSM Dean and the University Provost, the revisions are slated to be implemented on July 1, 2025.
 The revised policy is linked below.
-Faculty appointments and promotions currently underway or initiated before July 1 will be processed using the current policy.
+Faculty appointments and promotions currently underway or initiated before July 1 will be processed using the prior policy.

 Approved Clinical Appointment and Promotion Policy Revisions